mattetti/book_mdar/book/source/Chapters/5_Gotchas/1_gotchas.markdown

     </tr>
 </table>

-#### Freezing gems
+#### Freezing Gems
 As Merb is spilt up into various gems, and it's hard to keep update with each one it's a good idea to freeze them into your application, so an update to one gem doesn't break your app.

 The easiest way to freeze a gem is to add -i gems as a command line option to specify the location for the installed gem.
+And then add the gem as a dependency in your `init.rb`.

     gem install merb-core -i gems